This article is part of a larger series on Payments.

 - Capterra: Around 20 users rated PaymentCloud with an overall average 4.6 out of 5 stars, mostly receiving commendation for its customer service experience.

 - Trustpilot: Reviews on Trustpilot have significantly improved since our last update, with PaymentCloud receiving a 4.4-star rating from over 100 users.
 As with Capterra, users raved about the customer service, but some noted issues with rate transparency and application processing.

 Rate and fee transparency

-Overall, PaymentCloud is one of the best overall high-risk merchant accounts for small businesses.
+Overall, PaymentCloud is one of the best high-risk merchant accounts for small businesses.
 The processor offers helpful customer support, fast approvals, and protections against fraud and chargebacks.
-Plus, the company offers plenty of hardware and solutions for online, storefront, and mobile sellers.
+Plus, it offers plenty of hardware and solutions for online, storefront, and mobile sellers.
 Visit PaymentCloud today for more information.